TomWalsh11/machine-learning-projects/tensorflow/quotes/description.md

 - **Training**: The model is trained on 70% of the data with early stopping to avoid overfitting, monitored on the validation loss.

 ### 📝 Results
 - **Performance Evaluation**: Model performance is evaluated using classification metrics such as accuracy, precision, recall, and confusion matrix.
-The model achieves good results with an optimized architecture.
+The model achieves good results with an optimised architecture.

 ### ⚙️ Techniques and Tools
 - **Libraries**: Pandas, Numpy, Seaborn, Matplotlib, TensorFlow, Scikit-learn
-- **Algorithms Used**: Neural Networks, Dropout Regularization, Early Stopping
+- **Algorithms Used**: Neural Networks, Dropout Regularisation, Early Stopping
 -